Last Updated on January 23, 2023

 Lastly, you should include the types of software and tools you know.
 This includes things like Microsoft Office products, including PowerPoint, Excel, Outlook, and Word, as well as any special accounting or financial software you know how to use.

-Your Professional Summary, also known as a Career Objective, is the first thing an employer will read on your resume and is essentially an appetizer to get them ready for what’s to come.
+Your resume summary, also known as a Career Objective, is the first thing an employer will read on your resume and is essentially an appetizer to get them ready for what’s to come.

-Since hiring managers are on a tight schedule and don’t spend a lot of time looking at each resume, you need to draw them in quickly with an effective professional summary section.
+Since hiring managers are on a tight schedule and don’t spend a lot of time looking at each resume, you need to draw them in quickly with an effective professional resume objective profile.

-The goal of your professional summary is to give the reader a broad overview of your past work experience, your areas of specialty, and why you would be the perfect fit for their role.
+The goal of your objective is to give the reader a broad overview of your past work experience, your areas of specialty, and why you would be the perfect fit for their role.

 Next, include the industries you have worked in, such as real estate or insurance.
 Lastly, include some of your core competencies that align with the job descriptions you are applying for.

-To give you an idea of what an Office Manager professional summary should look like, we have provided some career objective samples below.
+To give you an idea of what an Office Manager pobjective should look like, we have provided some career objective samples below.